paulinash/Thesis_IntraDayScheduling/README.md

 ## Reproducibility
 In order to reproduce the results shown in the paper, execute the optimization process with the corresponding parameter file for Case 1, Case 2, or Case 3.
 The necessary forecasts are included in the repository.<br>
 Note that for Case 1, uncertainties neither in the grid nor in the battery system are penalized.
-Thus, there is no single best solution on how to distribute the uncertainties.
-In order to obtain the exact results shown in the paper, the respective constraints in 'optimization_model.py' after '### Reproduce Case 1 ###' need to be activated.
+Thus, <ins>x</ins> and  ̅x are dispensable decision variables and are therefore set to zero (enable respective constraints in 'optimization_model.py' after '### Reproduce Case 1 ###' to obtain the same results as shown in the paper for Case 1).

 In order to reproduce the forecasts, the following steps need to be done: